top of page

 Kali Holz | AAS, RVT, FFCP, CCAT, VTS (Surgery)

-Outside of her career, Kali loves to be active and outside as much as possible.
-She is owned by Yaegar, a Weimaraner and Happy, a German Shorthaired Pointer.
-Together they enjoy canicross, hiking, and competing in a number of dog sports.
+Outside of her professional life, she is owned by Yaegar, a Weimaraner, and Happy, a German Shorthaired Pointer.
+Together they enjoy exploring the wild beauty of Northern Ontario, as well as competing in a number of dog sports, such as confirmation, scent detection and obedience.

 View Kali's Google Scholar profile here.